 In 2011, Justus Doenecke, a University of South Florida emeritus history professor, published Nothing Less Than War: A New History of America’s Entry Into World War I,

 which concludes that “in the end, it was Germany that forced the administration’s hand, doing so at a moment when relations with Berlin were improving and those with London were growing worse.
-When the U-boats began sinking American vessels without rescuing their crews, Wilson had run out of options.”44
+When the U-boats began sinking American vessels without rescuing their crews, Wilson had run out of options.”
+There were, in fact, other options, but Wilson chose to keep sending supplies to Britain on U.S. ships, thus ensuring that the U.S. would be “forced” into the war.44

-Some U.S. historians have gone farther, depicting Wilson as a visionary and crediting him with “reshaping international relations in the 20th century (Akira Irye), “defining the American mission,” (Tony Smith) and laying the seeds for a liberal international order that triumphed over communism (Thomas J. Knock, John Milton Cooper).
+Some U.S. historians have depicted Wilson as a visionary and credited him with “reshaping international relations in the 20th century (Akira Irye), “defining the American mission,” (Tony Smith) and laying the seeds for a liberal international order that triumphed over communism (Thomas J. Knock, John Milton Cooper).
 Henry Kissinger, in his book, World Order

 (2015), referred to Wilson as a “prophet” whose “greatness must be measured by the degree to which he rallied the tradition of American exceptionalism” and “harnessed American idealism” in the service of “great foreign policy undertakings.”45